Graduating seniors pursuing service careers

 Q: I have an unusual major.
 Am I eligible to apply?

 Any student, any study.
 The award is open to graduating seniors in all schools, departments and majors.
-See the Booklet, The JFK Memorial Award, History and Grantees, available for consultation in the Einhorn Center and in the University library, for examples of past winners.
+See the booklet, The JFK Memorial Award, History and Grantees, available for consultation in the Einhorn Center and in the university library, for examples of past winners.

 Q: Is the award need-based?